Marvin D. and June Samuel Brailsford College of Arts and Sciences

 Admission is based on the University’s general academic requirements.
 Applicants must also meet specific department requirements for each major.
 Transfer students must first meet all University admission requirements.
 Transfer credits toward the major or minor must be approved by the department head and dean of the college in which the program is located.

-The student seeking admission to the graduate program(s) is required to:
+The student seeking admission to graduate program(s) is required to:

-- Submit a formal application for admission to the Graduate School.
-See Admissions Section for deadline dates and requirements.
-Formal application for admission to graduate studies is made to the Office of Graduate Programs.
+- Submit a formal application for admission to the Office of Graduate Studies.
+See Graduate Studies Admission for deadline dates and requirements.
 Students should also consult specific departments for degree requirements.

-- Meet all requirements outlined by the graduate school for a degree status.
+- Meet all requirements outlined by Graduate Studies for a degree status.

-The Brailsford College of Arts and Sciences offers courses leading to degrees in six departments and one division.
+The Brailsford College of Arts and Sciences offers courses leading to degrees in seven departments and one division.
 The first two years’ work is designed to give students a general educational background and to provide the knowledge and intellectual skills required for more advanced studies.
-During the last two years of college work, students choose a concentration in a major field.
+During the last two years of college work, students concentrate on courses in the major field.
 Opportunities are available for cultivating related interests and for pursuing electives that do not fall within the field of the student’s major.

 All freshman and sophomore students in the Brailsford College of Arts and Sciences, unless specifically authorized by the department head and the dean before registration, are required to follow the prescribed courses as set forth in the catalog.
 Students should plan their course of study with the department head or advisor and should consult the advisor before each registration period.

 The following degrees are offered in the Brailsford College of Arts and Sciences:

 |Clinical Adolescent Psychology||MS, PhD|